 If there is one item every newly married financial checklist should have, it is a limit on monthly spending.
 This is crucial because you and your partner are both still learning the ropes of running a household in conjunction.
 It is also possible that you’re doing up your house alongside, which comes with a huge risk of overspending.

 A little self-discipline right in the beginning can save you from poor monetary habits and financial distress later on.
 When setting a spending limit, also discuss how much you can each spend on yourself in a month.
-Do you best to stay within these limits, month after month.
+Also, make it a point to set aside some portion as ‘fun money’ that you can dig into to pay for dates, outings and other indulgences.
+Do your best to stay within these limits, month after month.

 12. Stay organised